 I found my size 30-inch waist test trousers sized accurately, but due to their tighter than average fit, the Trail pants are trickier to get on and off than some looser fitting options, but thanks to the elasticated ankle cuffs this never proved to be a show stopping hinderance to me.

 Specialized’s Trail Pants perform flawlessly in every circumstance, and the fact the fit, ventilation, breathability and comfort has allowed me to use them for everything from downhill racing to multi-day gravel riding with zero compromise just concretes their versatility.
-The subtle looks are a huge bonus in my opinion too.
+The looks are a huge bonus in my opinion too, though if a straighter legged look is more your thing, check out our review of the 100% Airmatic Pants.

 Considering how durable they’ve been throughout around 12 months of constant abuse I have no doubts in their durability either, which more than justifies the high-end price point.
 All things considered, I can’t praise the Specialized Trail Pants enough.